-I ADORED Athens.
-If you’re looking for a change from the classics in Europe (Paris, Rome, London), I can definitely this Greek Goddess.
-Sure, you’ll get lost every three minutes because the city is essentially a life sized maze with random wriggly figures they call ‘letters’, but it was also a place I never felt unsafe, and always ended up discovering cool new places when I went for a wander.
+Sure, you’ll get lost every three minutes because Athens is essentially a life sized maze with random wriggly figures they call “letters.”
+However, it was also a place I never felt unsafe, and always ended up discovering cool new places when I went for a wander.

-If you’re into old city centres with cute winding streets (and let’s be real.. who isn’t?) then Pláka area is the place to be.
+If you’re into old city centers with cute winding streets (and let’s be real.. who isn’t?) then Pláka is the place to be.
 Yes, you will encounter a million tourist shops selling the same plastic poo, but the area itself is adorable.
-It takes you trough little alleyways and cobblestoned streets all the way to the top of the hill, from which you almost bump into Acropolis.
+It takes you through little alleyways and cobblestone streets all the way to the top of the hill, from which you’ll almost bump into Acropolis.

 What happens in Psiri… stays in Prisi, the party area.
 This is where the heart of the city is for young people.
 During the day the streets are quiet, with quant little handicraft shops, and terraces, and smashing graffiti as a contrast.
 But at night this is where people come to eat and mostly: party!

-Meeting up at the Agora can cause a bit of a communication problem, my friend Henry and me discovered.
-Turns out there is the ‘Acient Agora’ and the ‘Roman Agora’.
-Ofcourse, me being a bit of a derp, I walked in circles around the last one, while Henry waited for me at the first.
-It’s that one you mainly want to see (ancient trumps Roman… fact).
-The Agora used to be the meeting point, and thus the centre, of the city.
+Meeting up at the Agora can cause a bit of a communication problem, my friend and I discovered.
+Turns out there is the “Ancient Agora” and the “Roman Agora.”
+Of course, me being a bit of a derp, I walked in circles around the last one, while Henry waited for me at the first.
+It’s that one you mainly want to see (ancient over Roman… fact).
+The Agora used to be the meeting point, and thus the center, of the city.

-Close to the Agora you will find the temple of Hephaistos, one of the best preserved ancient temples in Greece.
-The temple was built around the fifth century b.C., and what impressed me most was that even the details on the ornaments on the sides were so well preserved.
+Close to the Agora you will find the Temple of Hephaistos, one of the best preserved ancient temples in Greece.
+The temple was built around the 5th century B.C., and what impressed me most was that even the details on the ornaments on the sides were so well preserved.

 Everest is a chain of sandwich shops in the city.
 I had a super cheap and super yummy cheese & spinach pie.
 I definitely recommend it for a cheap and quick lunch (though Souvlaki usually doesn’t cost more than €3 too!).